Friday, July 26, 2024

 So here's what came out of it. a mouse monk in a cold icy setting.
 I submitted this for review, but Dorian is still on a long break until April, so feedback/critique for this is yet to be made.
 While waiting, I tweaked this further and added some textures on the costume, and background.
 I'm also learning some digital painting tricks, and adding textures seemed like a good excuse.

 Out of curiosity, I went ahead and added some color to it.
 Since I'm yet to learn how to paint in color properly, I don't have much confidence to paint in color just yet.
-So for the meantime, I settled in just colorizing this light a wash.
+So for the meantime, I settled in just colorizing this like a wash.
 To emphasize the coldness of the place I limit the color palette to de-saturated greens and blues and a few yellows for the secondary light source and the mouse's head color.

 This is done for now, until this is reviewed by Dorian.
 Till then, I'd say I'm pleased with the result.